-Bartley Ranch Regional Park relaxes along a lovely little hillside in the middle of Reno, Nevada.
-It became my home for the summer (and my favorite place in Reno) after I applied to become a Seasonal Park Aide Ranger with Washoe County Regional Parks and Open Space in February, 2014.
+Bartley Ranch Regional Park situates itself along a lovely little hillside in the middle of Reno, Nevada.
+It became my home for the summer (and my favorite place in Reno) after I applied to become a Seasonal Park Aide Ranger with Washoe County Regional Parks and Open Space in February 2014.
 My interview went well and within 2 weeks or so I got the phone call that they wanted to hire me.
 I soon began my position on April 17th, 2014.

-I was 2 minutes late.
+I was 2 minutes late on my first day.
 I showed up at 8:02am with my cell phone ringing – it was my new boss.
 I ran inside as I answered.
 I was handed my keys, met everyone in the office and then began site orientation.
 I received a huge radio that clipped to my hip all day and was told that my jeans wouldn’t do – green pants only.

 My daily routine began by starting up the 20 year old atv “MULE” that had “PARK RANGER” stickers on every side.
 I would load it up with the tools that I needed for that day.
 I patrolled the trails at Bartley Ranch, cleaning up litter, fixing trail attributes, removing trash, cleaning public restrooms, weeding out interpretive exhibits and enforcing rules like dog leash use.

 Sometimes I had assignments from my supervisors that involved anything from intensive physical labor projects to managing juvenile detention and special needs teams.
 I was motivated enough to conduct my own projects when I had the time; I removed Rabbits Brush and Sage Brush from an overgrown side trail and resurrected it for equestrian use, I pruned the historic apple and peach trees, grape vines, and strawberry patches while keeping an eye on invasive weeds.